poggiteam/FLI1_2021/preprocessing/Readme.md

 <b>Input</b>

-Fastq files are avaible in SRA (...).
+Fastq files are avaible in SRA (SRP522475).
-Pre-processed data can be generated following detailed commands to run fastq preprocessing are given in the "0_fastq_pre-processing" directory or directly downloaded in GEO (accession ID : GSE<i> To be completed </i>).
+Pre-processed data can be generated following detailed commands to run fastq preprocessing are given in the "0_fastq_pre-processing" directory or directly downloaded in GEO (accession ID : GSE273210).

 <b>Output</b>